NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 * Predictive consistency
 * Signal coupling strength
 * Trajectory stability
-* Perturbation magnitude
+* Perturbation intensity

-These variables form the basis of the predictions below.
+These variables serve as the basis for the predictions.

 ---